MikeYuanMY/teamMemberApp/README.md

 - Provide functionality to view other user profile
 - Implement Ownership of the team
 - Implement SimpleSchema and AutoForm
+- Fixing the icon rendering issue on Teams page

 ## Challenges